thoth-tech/documentation/docs/ArtGallery/BackendUpgrades/NET8Migration.md

 ## Potential enhancements to implement in our API

-- Data validation (System.ComponentModel.DataAnnotations.AllowedValuesAttribute,
+- Data validation (`System.ComponentModel.DataAnnotations.AllowedValuesAttribute`,
-  System.ComponentModel.DataAnnotations.LengthAttribute) to validate dates for artists and artworks, as well as a length attribute to help validate passwords.
+  `System.ComponentModel.DataAnnotations.LengthAttribute`) to validate dates for artists and artworks, as well as a length attribute to help validate passwords.
 - An updated hashing algorithm to explore for password security.
 We are currently using bearer token authentication.